Self-Contained Gifted Program for Highly Gifted Learners, 4th–6th Grade

 Siblings are welcome to attend Towne Meadows through the Open Enrollment process.
 Acceptance is contingent upon the campus’ capacity to provide all services needed by the sibling(s).

 Gilbert Public Schools Gifted Program Information

 Gilbert Public Schools administers Gifted Testing and Screening to enrolled students.
-As a reminder, Blanket Gifted Screening will be administered to all enrolled 3rd graders in October 2020 and all enrolled 5th graders in February 2021.
+As a reminder, Blanket Gifted Screening is scheduled to be administered to all enrolled 3rd graders in October 2020 and all enrolled 5th graders in February 2021.
 Unless your student is enrolled at Neely Traditional Academy, this campus is scheduled to administer Blanket Gifted Screening to all enrolled 3rd graders in October 2020 and all enrolled 1st graders in February 2021.